Acting Chair, Department of Theater; Vice Chair, Graduate Studies; Professor

 Previously, Taylor was an associate professor at the University of Minnesota, Twin Cities.
 He has also taught at Bard College and City University in New York; Columbia College of Chicago; Bennington College and Brown University.

-Taylor is an alumnus member of New Dramatists.
-He received his bachelor's and master of fine arts degree from Brown University and is a member of Stage Directors and Choreographers, a board member of the Givens Foundation for African American Literature and an associate artistic director of America-in-Play.
+Taylor received his bachelor's and master of fine arts degree from Brown University and is an alumnus member of New Dramatists.
+He is also a member of the Dramatists Guild, and the Stage Directors and Choreographers Society; a board member of the Givens Foundation for African American Literature; and an associate artistic director of America-in-Play.